dreamingkills/zephyr/README.md

 # zephyr

-Zephyr is a fast, scalable, and open-source Discord gacha bot.
+Zephyr is an open-source Discord bot.

 # Usage

-Zephyr is not intended to be self-hosted, thus we cannot offer support to users looking to do this.
+TODO

 # Documentation

-Coming soon.
+TODO...?

 # Stuff we used